 That night I went online, read about BAMF, could barely believe how clearly the job description fit with what I desired to do, and immediately applied for a nurse navigator position.

-Flash forward and here I am, working with a passionate team focused on empowering patients, elevating our standard of care to a new level, and making amazing advances in medicine.
+Flash forward and here I am, working with a team of passionate team focused on empowering patients, elevating our standard of care to a new level, and making amazing advances in medicine.
 I am grateful for this opportunity and am so thankful to be part of the BAMF team.

 Clay